-For many backyard birders, attracting nesting birds is a great accomplishment, but not every bird is welcome in every yard.
+For many birders, attracting nesting birds is a great accomplishment, but not every bird is welcome in every yard.
 If some birds are not welcome in your yard or your birdhouses, there are simple ways to safely and effectively discourage their nests.

 Why You Might Not Want Nesting Birds Nearby